-observations can be explained by the fact that after reshuffling, the number of type-A and type-B beats within the even and the odd group of beats is equal, then any difference between the average value of even group and odd group will be due to noise, since the type-A beats (type-B beats) within the even group will cancel the type-A beats (type-B beats) within the odd group.
-When the reshuffling of the beat sequence is thoroughly random, certain arrangements of beats may result in one of the beat types being overly represented in the odd or even group of beats, and therefore, some of the inter-group differences will be due to the existence of distinct beat types rather than being purely a noise artifact.
-In any event, the point of reshuffling the beat sequence is that, if there are two distinct beat types that manifest themselves in an alternating scheme (ie., $ABABAB \cdots$ ) then almost all other arrangements of the beats ought to produce an equal or smaller average difference between the odd beats and the even beats.
+The 99th percentile of NIAP amplitude in reshuffled beat sequences are shown in Fig. 3 for simulated VCG records at SNR of 10 dB and no noise.
+Each red square on the graph represents the median over 500 values (50 records of the same TWA amplitude and 10 overlapping windows per record).
+Within each analysis window (of length L = 64 beats), the beat sequence is reshuffled 250 times, the alternans amplitude is calculated for each unique arrangement of the beats, and the 99th percentile of alternans amplitude over all 250 arrangements is recorded.
+Noteworthy is the tendency of the 99th percentile to increase with the simulated TWA amplitude.
+Also note that the NIAP is nonzero (even for $0-\mu V$ TWA) and that the baseline NIAP increases as the SNR drops.
+These observations can be explained by the fact that after reshuffling, the number of type-A and type-B beats within the even and the odd group of beats is equal, and then, any difference between the average value of even group and odd group will be due to noise, since the type-A beats (type-B beats) within the even group will cancel the type-A beats (type-B beats) within the odd group.
+When the reshuffling of the beat sequence is thoroughly random, certain arrangements of beats may result in one of the beat types being overly represented in the odd or even group of beats, and therefore, some of the intergroup differences will be due to the existence of distinct beat types, rather than being purely a noise artifact.
+In any event, the point of reshuffling the beat sequence is that, if there are two distinct beat types that manifest themselves in an alternating scheme (i.e., ABABAB...), then almost all other arrangements of the beats ought to produce an equal or smaller average difference between the odd beats and the even beats.

-It should be noted that there are L! ways to arrange L beats, and $(L/2)! \times (L/2)!$ ways to arrange these beats such that the new arrangements result in the same set of even and odd group of beats as in the original beat sequence.
-In general, the latter number is negligibly smaller than the former, and thus, the probability of generating beat sequences with even and odd groups of beats similar to the original beat sequence is negligibly small (for 250 shuffles and L = 64, this probability is approximately: $250 \times 6.9 \times 10^{70}/1.3 \times 10^{89} \approx 1.4 \times 10^{-16}$ ).
-Furthermore, even if by chance shuffling results in such an event, the associated alternans amplitude will belong to the tail of the NIAP distribution and hence will not cause a missed detection for even a conservative significance level of $\alpha =$ 0.01.
+It should be noted that there are L! ways to arrange L beats, and $(L/2)! \times (L/2)!$ ways to arrange these beats such that the new arrangements result in the same set of even and odd group of beats, as in the original beat sequence.
+In general, the latter number is negligibly smaller than the former, and thus, the probability of generating beat sequences with even and odd groups of beats similar to the original beat sequence is negligibly small (for 250 shuffles and L=64, this probability is approximately: $250\times6.9\times10^{70}/1.3\times10^{89}\approx1.4\times10^{-16}$ ).
+Furthermore, even if by chance shuffling results in such an event, the associated alternans amplitude will belong to the tail of the NIAP distribution, and hence, will not cause a missed detection for even a conservative significance level of $\alpha=0.01$ .

-In this work the SDA-based detection technique employs a simple averaging-based method for estimating TWA ampli-
+In this paper, the SDA-based detection technique employs a simple averaging-based method for estimating TWA amplitude, which we now describe.